 Before a commercial, television shows have traditionally done a Fade to Black

 .
 Recently, though, television dramas skip the fading and cut the picture to a completely black screen.
-We've Seen It a Million Times
+Typically, a Smash to Black

 will immediately follow a shocking moment such as a Cliff Hanger

 , or a Cold Opening

 or a moment of Deadpan Snark

 .
 Expect this to be called "Older Than The DVD" thirty years down the road.